 As we mentioned, caring for types of pothos is generally easy.
 Pothos types indoor adapt quickly in many environments and can grow in low to medium light.
 However, they still need proper care.
 Here are the most essential tips to care for different types of pothos plants:

 A light potting mix that drains well while holding moisture, is great for growing pothos varieties.
 It should also contain equal amounts of potting soil, perlite, and peat moss.
 If you notice that the soil is not draining well, change the soil to avoid root rot due to excess moisture.

 It is best to grow pothos types in bright, indirect light.
 Such light helps your pothos grow faster and keeps the leaves alive and shiny.
 In different types of pothos, darker-leafed types thrive best in low to minimal light environments.

 Deep watering is a suitable technique to water pothos types.
-In this technique, you need to wait until the soil is partly dry, and then pour water the pot evenly until it drains out the bottom.
+In this technique, you need to wait until the soil is partly dry, and then pour water into the pot evenly until it drains out the bottom.

 If you want to encourage healthy growth, pour diluted houseplant fertilizers once a month during the growing season and the spring (use slow-release fertilizers in spring).
-During the winter don’t fertilize them, as this trailing plants grow slowly themselves.
+During the winter don’t fertilize them, as these trailing plants grow slowly themselves.

 Temperature and Humidity

 Manjula pothos and other pothos varieties grow best between 65 °F and 85 °F temperatures.
 While the average room temperature is ideal for these plants, as tropical plants, they need medium to high humidity (at least 40%).